Feb 25, 2020

 Lessons from a dermatologist

-Coverage is proud to publish a monthly column featuring the important perspectives of African-American women physicians who belong to the Diva Docs network in Greater Boston.
+Coverage is proud to publish a monthly column featuring the important perspectives of Black women physicians who belong to the Diva Docs network in Greater Boston.
 Today, Dr. Jennifer Jenkins, a dermatologist, shares her thoughts with Dr. Philomena Asante, leader of Diva Docs Boston and creator of the Diva Docs series for Coverage.

 Years ago, when I was in medical school, I met the chair of the dermatology department, who changed my life.

 He was an African-American physician with a passion for mentoring and sponsoring dermatologists and young students.
 He knew I had an interest in dermatology and pathology and he was intentional about encouraging me, and about exposing me to clinicians and clinical experiences that shaped my professional life.
 It’s a competitive field, one where you need to know what you want early, and you need sponsors who can guide you.

 My mentor helped guide me into a career where, merely by existing, I am a pioneer.

 In America, only 3% of dermatologists are African-American.
 I am often the first physician of color my patients have seen, the first to have closely studied skin of color, the first to understand what it means to grow up with skin of color.

 I am the first physician in my family, and I traveled far to get where I am.
 My patients travel too.
 They travel miles, some driving an hour to see me.
 And they travel across history, and trauma.
 Some share with me their long mistrust of the health care system, the times they have been misunderstood, misdiagnosed.

 I see whole families sometimes, and like a family physician, I take the time to sit and listen to their histories and experiences before we address the health concerns that bring them to me that day.